Sedation Services

 for a Relaxed Dental Experience

-Sedation dentistry helps patients who experience dental anxiety, sensitive gag reflex, or require longer/multiple procedures.
+Sedation dentistry helps patients who experience dental anxiety, sensitive gag reflex, and/or require longer/ multiple procedures.

 Have a low pain threshold.